 It was time to refocus my life back to something I could control.
 I had to take back my life and stop feeling sorry for myself.
 I had to prove to myself that no goal I set was too hard.
 With or without a significant other…

 I was 10 pounds away from my goal.
 I had broken the curse of the plateau!
 Even if it did take something painful, I was too close to the finish line to stop now.

 When I reached my goal three days before my 26th birthday, I celebrated with a road trip with my best friend to get a tattoo.
 “Faith over fear.”
-The personal mantra I had learned to lean on over the past months of sweat and tears and the shedding of both physical weight and emotional baggage.
+This was my mantra I leaned on over the past months of sweat and tears and the shedding of both physical weight and emotional baggage.

 And I haven’t stopped there.